readthedocs/readthedocs.org/docs/user/guides/canonical-urls.rst

 If you need a custom ``html_baseurl`` in your ``conf.py``, you need to ensure that the value is correct.
 This can be complex,
-given the possibility for PR builds (hosted on a different domain), special branches or if you are using :term:`subproject` s or :ref:`translations <localization:Localization of Documentation>`.
+given the possibility for PR builds (which are published on a separate domain), special branches or if you are using :term:`subproject` s or :ref:`translations <localization:Localization of Documentation>`.
 We recommend leaving out ``html_baseurl`` from ``conf.py``, letting Read the Docs define it.